Richard Neville, 5th Earl of Salisbury: Warden of the West March

 The defence of the Scottish Border was carried out by two Wardens – that of the East March (based at Berwick-upon-Tweed) and that of the West March at Carlisle.
 Both offices had been held by the Percy family in the fourteenth century, and their support of King Henry IV seemed to have paid off in 1399, when Henry Percy, 1st Earl of Northumberland was appointed Warden of the West March and his son Henry Percy ("Hotspur") as Warden of the East March.
-But Hotspur rebelled, and his father was held to be complicit in his treason.
+However, Hotspur rebelled, and his father was held to be complicit in his treason.

 After Hotspur was killed at the Battle of Shrewsbury in 1403, Ralph Neville was employed by King Henry V to capture the elder Percy.
 His reward was to succeed the Percys as Warden of both Marches.
 Under King Henry V, the Percys were restored to their lands, and eventually in 1417, to the East March.

 Salisbury became a Knight Bachelor and was named Warden of the West March in 1420.
 It was one of the most valuable appointments in England, worth £1,500 in peacetime and four times that if war broke out with Scotland.
 Although unlike Calais, it did not require a permanent garrison, the incessant raiding and border skirmishes meant that there would always be a ready supply of trained and experienced soldiers at the Warden's command.
 Salisbury must have been high in Henry V's estimation, as he was also appointed Justice of the Peace in Cumberland, Westmoreland, and Durham.
 In 1431, he accompanied the young King Henry VI to France for his coronation, and on his return was made Warden of the East March.

 In 1436, he resigned from both posts, although this may have originally been intended as a means of forcing the crown to make good its arrears of payment.
 When his resignation was accepted, he accompanied his brother-in-law Richard, Duke of York, to France, taking 1,300 men-at-arms and archers with him.
 He returned the following year, and in November became a member of the King's Council.

 He did not resume either of the Wardenships, as the Percy-Neville dispute took up most of his time, but when this was resolved in 1443 he resumed the Wardenship of the West March.
 Although this was at a reduced fee of just under £1,000, the money was secured on specific sources of Crown income, not on the frequently uncollectable tallies.

 He was invested as a Knight of the Order of the Garter (K.G.) in 1436.
 He was invested as a Privy Counsellor (P.C.) the following year, in 1437.